Skip to main content

 Color and emphasis

-Use Black, Gray 500, and Sui Blue 500 to encode emphasis level across all elements:
+Use Black, Gray 500, and Sui Blue 500 as the recommended fill colors to encode emphasis level across all elements:

 • Secondary elements: Gray 500 fill, white label text.